 Everyone knew he was no wimp.
 He’d walk for miles barefoot.
 To fight illness, he recommended fasting.
 It was part of his fight for good health for himself and others—this attitude of fighting all forms of weakness extended to sleep as well.

 Occasional insomnia was of small importance, according to Macfadden.
 Frequent insomnia was another story, however.

-These methods included relaxing in your bedroom nude, light exercise, and fostering a carefree mental attitude.
+These methods included relaxing in your bedroom while nude, some light exercise, and doing whatever it took to foster a carefree mental attitude.

 Physical culture was a hugely influential movement with many different practitioners.
-Macfadden was one its leaders.
-Others include Charles Atlas, Jack Lalane. and Eugene Sandow.
+Macfadden was one of its leaders.
+Others included Charles Atlas, Jack Lalane, and Eugene Sandow.
 Today, one of the best places to learn about it today and about the general evolution in ideas about exercise is by taking a trip to Hot Springs National Park in Hot Springs, Arkansas.